zhuolisam/arrivo/README.md

 `DELETE api/v1/users/:userId` - delete user

 **Category routes**:\
-`POST /v1/categories` - create a new category
+`POST /v1/categories` - create a new category\
-`GET /v1/categories` - get all categories
+`GET /v1/categories` - get all categories\
-`GET /v1/categories/:categoryId` - get category by ID `PATCH /v1/categories/:categoryId` - update category by ID `DELETE /v1/categories/:categoryId` - delete category by ID
+`GET /v1/categories/:categoryId` - get category by ID\
+`PATCH /v1/categories/:categoryId` - update category by ID\
+`DELETE /v1/categories/:categoryId` - delete category by ID

 **Post routes**:\
-`POST /v1/posts` - create a new post
+`POST /v1/posts` - create a new post\
-`GET /v1/posts` - get all posts
+`GET /v1/posts` - get all posts\
-`GET /v1/posts/:postId` - get post by ID
+`GET /v1/posts/:postId` - get post by ID\
-`PATCH /v1/posts/:postId` - update post by ID
+`PATCH /v1/posts/:postId` - update post by ID\
 `DELETE /v1/posts/:postId` - delete post by ID

 **Payment routes**:\
-`POST /v1/payment/create` - create a new payment for premium membership `POST /v1/payment/webhook` - webhook for Billplz updates
+`POST /v1/payment/create` - create a new payment for premium membership\
+`POST /v1/payment/webhook` - webhook for Billplz updates

-For all the required params and body inputs, please visit the `validations\` folder
+*For all the required params and body inputs, please visit the `validations\` folder*

 ## Notes

 1. All routes are protected, please login using admin, normal, premium to obtain the jwt token, include them in your subsequent call.

-If you have seeded database properly, you can get the response from here
+If you have seeded database properly, you can get the JWT token from output of these commands

 ```
 curl -X POST \